Borrus-sudo/expandify/README.md

 ## Usage

-First create a HTML file with things you want to be evaluate (index.html).
+First create a HTML file with things you want to be evaluated (index.html).

 ```html
 <!DOCTYPE html>